In the early morning

 officers who had made the ultimate sacrifice.
 It was an incredibly

-In the twelve years
+In the thirteen years

 Bike to DC has made the ride from Charlotte to DC, participation